15 Things To Do in Mannheim and Heidelberg in Autumn

-It’s my home so I thought: why not write about a place not many would consider as a tourist hotspot if you have Berlin or Hamburg, the really interesting and popular big cities in Germany?
+It’s my home so I thought: why not write about a place not many would consider as a tourist hotspot if you have Berlin or Hamburg, the overall hyped travel destinations in Germany?

-The other reason is that I would like to point out some insider facts about the city, turning it into a German off the beaten track destination.
+The other reason is that I would like to point out some insider facts about the city, turning Mannheim into a German off the beaten track destination.

 1. Join the Nachtwandel in Jungbusch – Mannheim’s uprising creative district

 If you’re in Mannheim some time in October, don’t miss out on one of the city’s most alternative events.
 Nachtwandel is a night walk through a district that is considered as one of the city’s social hot spots.
-The scent of chocolate from the chocolate factory nearby is always in the air.
+If it’s not the fruity cocktails served in the cozy bars, the scent of chocolate from the chocolate factory nearby will surely lure you into Jungsbusch’s streets.

-Apart from the social problems Jungbusch has to fight, the area along the harbor is becoming popular among young creative students, freelancers and alternative people.
-This face of the city can be best experienced at the Nachtwandel, when the spotlight is directed on the many bars, galleries, food stands and interactive corners of a district in permanent flux.
+Apart from the social problems Jungbusch has to tackle, the area along the harbor is becoming more and more popular among students, artists and young citizens.
+This creative and fresh face of the city can be best experienced at the Nachtwandel, when the spotlight is put on the many uprising bars, galleries, food stands and interactive corners of a district in permanent flux.

 2. Visit the Fernmeldeturm and Luisenpark

-The Fernmeldeturm is one of the landmarks of the city located around the Luisenpark, the city’s most popular park.
+The Fernmeldeturm is one of the best visible landmarks of the city located around the Luisenpark, the city’s most popular recreational park.
 The top of the building accommodates a rotating restaurant.
-If the weather is good, visit Luisenpark.
-There are plenty of activities to do like taking a gondola ride, visiting the Chinese garden and tea house or seeing different animals.
+If the weather is good, make a trip to Luisenpark.
+There are plenty of activities to do like taking a gondola ride, enjoying a tea at the Chinese tea house or being amazed by the various animals.

 If you don’t want to pay entrance, go for a walk in Oberer Luisenpark.
 This is the free park area.